 Over 200 of the capital’s most secretive gardens are opening up their gilded gates on June 8th & 9th, including secluded mews spots, ravishing rooftops, and hidden community gardens.
 You can catch a sight of usually-closed spots, such as the open-air charm of Cannon Bridge Roof Gardens, or the historic garden at 49 Bankside, accessed via a particularly tiny alleyway.

 Easier to get into are the likes of Crossrail Place Roof Garden, which is handily located next a Street Feast outpost.
 History is on your side in the Inner Temple Garden, which has existed in one form or another since the 12th century.
 If brutalist architecture’s your bag, the Barbican Wildlife Garden will make a peaceful chillout spot.
 Finally, the Nomura International PLC rooftop garden will fulfil your views quotient, as it offers stunning panoramas of The Shard.

 Honestly, you’re spoiled for choice with Open Garden Squares.
 From hidden gems to historical squares, there’s a garden here for everyone.
-Weekend tickets cost £20, and they’ll get you entry to every garden on the programme (except for the likes of Downing Street).
+Weekend tickets cost £15, and they’ll get you entry to every garden on the programme (except for those with a ticket ballot).
 There are also events running in many of the gardens, including poetry readings, tours, beekeeping talks, and perfumery classes.
-Just think of all the fresh air and floral fabulousness you’ll be able to enjoy this weekend!
+Just think of all the fresh air and floral fabulousness you’ll be able to enjoy this summer!